 The ultimate Tromso trip planner

 If Tromso has been on your bucket list for a while but you are unsure how to plan your trip, you are in the right place.
-Tromso is a winter wonderland of snow-capped mountains, icy fjords, and endless Arctic adventures.
+Tromso is a winter wonderland of snow-capped mountains, Arctic Fjord cruises and endless Arctic adventures.
 With so much to see and do, a trip planner that outlines what to expect is the perfect way to start.
 Here is everything you need to know to experience the unforgettable adventures that make Tromso a must-visit Arctic destination.

 Best time to visit Tromso